Cooperation and competition in the collective drive by motor proteins: Mean active force, fluctuations, and self-load: Results

 The stochastic motion of each unloaded MP in the attached state can be treated as a Poisson process in which the MP moves in a directed fashion with a stochastic rate $\a=v_0/\s$ where $\s$ is the MP step-size.
-The probability $P_n$ for the MP to be at $n$-th site at time $t$ evolves as $dP_n/dt= \a P_{n-1} - \a P_n$ with the initial condition $P_n(t=0)=\d_{n,0}$.
-The solution gives the Poisson distribution $P_n(t) = e^{-\a t} (\a t)^n/n!$.
-Thus the fluctuation in displacement $\la \d y^2 (t)\ra = \s^2 \la\d n^2\ra$ where $\la\d n^2\ra = [\la n^2 \ra - \la n \ra^2] = \a t$, as $\la n\ra=\a t$, $\la n^2\ra=(\a t)^2 + \a t$.
-Writing $\la \d y^2 \ra = 2 D_y t$, we get the expression for effective diffusivity for each MP around the mean drift \bea D_y = v_0 \s/2. \eea To obtain the correlation in the mean extension $y$ of $n_a$ flexible linkers corresponding to the MPs, we add the stochasticity mentioned above, arising from the Poisson process, to the mean-field dynamics Eq.(\ref{eq_meanydot}).
-In the absence of external force, this leads to the following Ornstein-Uhlenbeck process \bea \dot y = v_0 - y/\t_{el} + (2D_y/n_a)^{1/2}\, \eta(t) \eea where the white noise obeys $\la \eta(t)\ra=0 $, $\la \eta(t) \eta(t')\ra = \d(t-t')$.
-Considering the extensions of $n_a$ MPs as independent random variables, the standard deviation of their sum grows as $\sqrt{n_a}$.
-This led to the $n_a^{-1/2}$ decay in the fluctuation strength $(2D_y/n_a)^{1/2}$ around the mean extension.
+The probability $P_m$ for the MP to be at $m$-th site at time $t$ evolves as $dP_m/dt= \a P_{m-1} - \a P_m$ with the initial condition $P_m(t=0)=\d_{m,0}$.
+The solution gives the Poisson distribution $P_m(t) = e^{-\a t} (\a t)^m/m!$.
+Thus the fluctuation in displacement $\la \d y^2 (t)\ra = \s^2 \la\d m^2\ra$ where $\la\d m^2\ra = [\la m^2 \ra - \la m \ra^2] = \a t$, as $\la m\ra=\a t$, $\la m^2\ra=(\a t)^2 + \a t$.
+Writing $\la \d y^2 \ra = 2 D_y t$, we get the expression for effective diffusivity for each MP around the mean drift \bea D_y = v_0 \s/2. \eea To obtain an estimate of the correlation in the arithmetic mean extension $y$ of $\la n_a \ra$ flexible linkers corresponding to the MPs, we add the stochasticity mentioned above, arising from the Poisson process to the mean-field dynamics Eq.(\ref{eq_meanydot}).
+In the absence of external force, this leads to the following Ornstein-Uhlenbeck process \bea \dot y = v_0 - y/\t_{el} + (2D_y/\la n_a \ra)^{1/2}\, \eta(t) \eea where the white noise obeys $\la \eta(t)\ra=0 $, $\la \eta(t) \eta(t')\ra = \d(t-t')$.
+Considering the extensions of MPs as independent random variables, the standard deviation of their sum grows as $\sqrt{\la n_a \ra}$.
+This led to the $\la n_a \ra^{-1/2}$ decay in the fluctuation strength $(2D_y/\la n_a \ra)^{1/2}$ around the mean extension.
 The mean-field limit is obtained for large $N$.
-It is straightforward to solve the Langevin equation Eq.(\ref{lange_y}) to find \bea \la y(t) y(t') \ra = y^2 + (D_y \t_{el} / n_a) e^{-|t-t'|/\t_{el}} , \eea where the mean extension $y$ is given by Eq.(\ref{eq_yavg}) with $\tilde f_e=0$.
-The correlation in force fluctuation $\la \d f(t) \d f(0)\ra = \la f(t) f(0)\ra- \bar f^2$ with $\bar f = -n_a k_m y$ leads to \bea C_{\d f(t)}=\la \d f(t) \d f(0)\ra \approx C e^{-t/\t_{el}} \nn \eea with \bea C = n_a k_m^2 D_y \t_{el}. \nn \eea
+It is straightforward to solve the Langevin equation Eq.(\ref{lange_y}) to find \bea \la y(t) y(t') \ra = \la y \ra^2 + (D_y \t_{el} /\la n_a \ra) e^{-|t-t'|/\t_{el}} , \eea which leads to \bea \la \d y(t) \d y(t') \ra = (D_y \t_{el} /\la n_a \ra) e^{-|t-t'|/\t_{el}} , \eea for a given $\la n_a \ra$.
+We proceed by replacing the extension correlation for $i$-th MP $\la \d y_i (t) \d y_i (t') \ra$ with the correlation for the arithmetic mean extension $\la \d y(t) \d y(t') \ra$.